taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

 ## ChatGPT

- * [VRChatGPT](https://github.com/Yuchi-Games/VRChatGPT) - A program that allows you to chat on VRChat using ChatGPT.
+ * [VRChatGPT](https://github.com/Yuchi-Games/VRChatGPT) - A program that allows you to chat using ChatGPT in VRChat.
- * [AITuberDegikkoMirii](https://github.com/M-gen/AITuberDegikkoMirii) - We're developing the building blocks of AITuber.
+ * [AITuberDegikkoMirii](https://github.com/M-gen/AITuberDegikkoMirii) - We are developing the foundation of AITuber.
  * [wanna](https://github.com/hirokidaichi/wanna) - Shell command launcher with natural language
  * [ChatdollKit](https://github.com/uezo/ChatdollKit) - ChatdollKit enables you to make your 3D model into a chatbot
  * [ChuanhuChatGPTJapanese](https://github.com/gyokuro33/ChuanhuChatGPTJapanese) - GUI for ChatGPT API For Japanese
- * [AISisterAIChan](https://github.com/manju-summoner/AISisterAIChan) - The service is a "AI sister girl" with Chat GPT 3.5.
+ * [AISisterAIChan](https://github.com/manju-summoner/AISisterAIChan) - This is a Siro Ghost equipped with ChatGPT3.5, called "AI Imouto Aichan".
+A separate ChatGPT API key is required to use it.
- * [vrchatbot](https://github.com/Geson-anko/vrchatbot) - A repository for creating an AI Bot on VRChat.
+ * [vrchatbot](https://github.com/Geson-anko/vrchatbot) - Repository for creating AI bots in VRChat
- * [gptuber-by-langchain](https://github.com/karakuri-ai/gptuber-by-langchain) - GPT is a YouTuber.
+ * [gptuber-by-langchain](https://github.com/karakuri-ai/gptuber-by-langchain) - GPT will become a YouTuber.
  * [openai-chatfriend](https://github.com/supershaneski/openai-chatfriend) - A chatbox application built using Nuxt 3 powered by Open AI Text completion endpoint.
 You can select different personality of your AI friend.
 The default will respond in Japanese.
 You can use this app to practice your Nihongo skills!
  * [chrome-ext-translate-to-hiragana-with-chatgpt](https://github.com/franzwong/chrome-ext-translate-to-hiragana-with-chatgpt) - This Chrome extension can translate selected Japanese text to Hiragana by using ChatGPT.
- * [azure-search-openai-demo](https://github.com/nohanaga/azure-search-openai-demo) - This sample shows some approaches to creating ChatGPT-like experiences for unique data using Retrieval Augmented Generation patterns.
+ * [azure-search-openai-demo](https://github.com/nohanaga/azure-search-openai-demo) - In this sample, we demonstrate several approaches to creating an experience similar to ChatGPT for proprietary data using the Retrieval Augmented Generation pattern.
- * [chatvrm](https://github.com/pixiv/chatvrm) - ChatVRM is a demo application that allows you to easily chat with 3D characters in a browser.
+ * [chatvrm](https://github.com/pixiv/chatvrm) - ChatVRM is a demo application that allows you to easily chat with 3D characters in your browser.
  * [sftly-replace](https://github.com/kmizu/sftly-replace) - A Chrome extention to replace the selected text softly